Something broke between February and August 2025, and I have receipts.

 Think of it like this: you make a photocopy of a document.
 Then you make a photocopy of that photocopy.
 Then another copy of that copy.
 By the tenth generation, the text is barely readable, the images are distorted, and you’ve introduced artifacts that weren’t in the original.

-That’s essentially what’s happening with AI, except instead of photocopiers, it’s machine learning models training on their own output.
+That’s essentially what’s happening with AI design tools, except instead of photocopiers, it’s machine learning models training on their own output.

 The technical term is “AI degradation” — the quality of AI-generated content decreases each time a model trains on synthetic data instead of real human-created content.

-Why This Is Already Affecting Your Design Work
+Why AI Design Tools Are Already Affecting Your Design Work

 You might be thinking: “Okay, but I’m not training AI models.
 I’m just using design tools.
 How does this affect me?”